 When you operate a tattoo shop, your goal is to make your clients happy while bringing in a profit.
-On most days, the idea of a liability lawsuit will be the last thing on your mind.
+On most days, the idea of a tattoo lawsuit will be the last thing on your mind.
 Unfortunately, encounters with clients can quickly turn sour when accidents occur.
-In cases where an accident results in an injury and/or financial loss for your client, you may even face an expensive lawsuit.
-Here are five scenarios that can lead to a lawsuit for tattoo and piercing shops.
+In cases where a tattoo accident results in an injury and/or financial loss for your client, you may even face an expensive lawsuit against your tattoo artist and tattoo shop.
+Here are five scenarios that can lead to a lawsuit opens in a new window for tattoo and piercing shops.

 1. Allergic reactions to pigment or other substances used.